TelegramUpdater/TelegramUpdater/README.md

 Examples inside [/Examples](./Examples) folder are up to date with latest package changes and are good start points to begin.

 - [ConsoleApp](./Examples/ConsoleApp): Usage of updater inside a console app.
-- [WorkerService](./Examples/WorkerService): Usage of the updater inside a worker service where `IServiceCollection`, `IConfiguration`s can be used by the updater (This's prefrred to console app as you can use scoped handlers)
+- [WorkerService](./Examples/WorkerService): Usage of the updater inside a worker service where `IServiceCollection`, `IConfiguration`s can be used by the updater (This's preferred to the console app as you can use scoped handlers)
 - [Webhook](./Examples/Webhook): Setting up a telegram bot using webhooks and updater.
 (Most of this are as same as WorkerSerivce)
 - [Playground](./Examples/Playground): This is a good worker service example that uses many of TelegramUpdater's features (not all!).

 ## What's Next ?!

-Stay tuned!
+The package has also some extension packages:

+- [TelegramUpdater.FillMyForm](https://github.com/TelegramUpdater/TelegramUpdater.FillMyForm): which magically fills your forms for you.
+- [TelegramUpdater.Menu](https://github.com/TelegramUpdater/TelegramUpdater.Menu): Work with static menus (InlineKeyboards and more).